ChrysHew/ChrysHew/README.md

 - 👋 Hi, I’m @ChrysHew (Chrysler Hewlett)
 - 👀 I’m interested in Software engineering
-- 🌱 I’m currently in my 3rd year of my computer science degree
+- 🌱 I’m currently in my final year of my computer science degree
 - 💞️ I’m looking to collaborate on peojects related to software development
 - 📫 How to reach me chryslerr.hewlett@gmail.com (The double r is not a mistake)